Nepean River: Changes to the natural flow of the river

 The river supplies water to Sydney's five million people as well as supplying agricultural production.
 This, combined with increased pressures from land use change for urban development, means the river has been suffering significant stress.

 There are eleven weirs located on the Nepean River that significantly regulate its natural flow.
 The river has been segmented into a series of weir lakes rather than a freely flowing river and is also impacted by dams in the Upper Nepean catchment.

 The Wallacia Weir was initially built as a wooden weir for the John Blaxland flour mill at Grove Farm.
 The first Australian fishsteps were built when the current concrete weir was built at the beginning of the Nepean Gorge, an anticendant entrenched meander caused by the slow uplift during the Blue Mountains orogeny carved down through the fifty-million-year-old Hawkesbury sandstone.

-In the 1950s the building of the Warragamba Dam across the steep gorge of the Warragamba River, the Nepean’s major tributary, intercepted the flow of the great bulk of its waters and diverted them to meet the needs of the growing Sydney metropolitan area, reducing the river to a shadow of its former self.
+In the 1950s, the building of the Warragamba Dam across the steep gorge of the Warragamba River, the Nepean's major tributary, intercepted the flow of the great bulk of its waters and diverted them to meet the needs of the growing Sydney metropolitan area, reducing the river to a shadow of its former self.

 These dams and weirs have had a potent effect, blocking migratory native fish like Australian bass (also locally commonly known as perch) from much of their former habitat, and reducing floods and freshets needed for spawning.
 Nevertheless, the Hawkesbury/Nepean remains an important and popular wild bass fishery.

 The luscious banks of the Nepean River provide a natural haven for local flora and fauna and a quiet location for local residents to relax.
 At Emu Plains, the western bank of the river provides a location for outdoor theatre productions on warm summer nights.
 The eastern bank at Penrith provides barbecue facilities and children's play equipment, as well as a wide pathway running for several kilometres for strolls along the riverbank.
 The eastern bank is also the home of the Nepean Rowing Club.

+Wallacia Mandi, a Mandaeans mandi (temple) in Wallacia, is located on the west bank of the Nepean River.
+Water from the Nepean River is pumped into baptismal pools at the mandi for ritual purification.